2025–26 West Coast Conference men's basketball season

-The 2025–26 West Coast Conference men's basketball season began with practices in September 2025 and will end with the 2025 West Coast Conference men's basketball tournament in March 2026.
-This will be the 75th season for WCC men's basketball, and the 37th under its current name of "West Coast Conference".
+The 2025–26 West Coast Conference men's basketball season began with practices in September 2025 and will end with the 2026 West Coast Conference men's basketball tournament in March 2026.
+This is the 75th season for WCC men's basketball, and the 37th under its current name of "West Coast Conference".
 The conference was founded in 1952 as the California Basketball Association, became the West Coast Athletic Conference in 1956, and dropped the word "Athletic" in 1989.
-Saint Mary's is the defending regular season champion while Gonzaga is the defending tournament champion.
+Saint Mary's was the defending regular season champion while Gonzaga was the defending tournament champion.

-This season marks the return of Seattle, who return after departing following the 1979–80 season, along with the final season for Gonzaga, Oregon State and Washington State, who leave for the resumption of the Pac-12 in the 2026–27 season.
+This season marked the return of Seattle, who rejoined after departing following the 1979–80 season, along with the final season for Gonzaga, Oregon State and Washington State, who leave for the resumption of the Pac-12 in the 2026–27 season.

 Head coaches

 No coaching changes were made in the offseason.